 Brake Warning:

-The brake warning light is a critical indicator that there may be an issue with your vehicle’s braking system, which can compromise your safety.
-When this light comes on, it could signify several problems, such as low brake fluid levels, worn brake pads, or a malfunction in the anti-lock braking system (ABS).
+The brake warning light signals a problem with your vehicle’s braking system, which can affect your safety.
+It could mean low brake fluid levels, worn brake pads, or an issue with the anti-lock braking system (ABS).

-The first step is to check the brake fluid level in the reservoir and top it up if necessary.
-If the brake fluid level is adequate and the light remains on, it’s crucial to have your brakes inspected by a professional mechanic immediately.
-Driving with a potential brake system failure can be extremely dangerous, leading to reduced braking performance or complete brake failure.
+First, check the brake fluid level and top it up if necessary.
+If the brake fluid level is fine but the light remains on, have your brakes inspected by a mechanic right away.
+Driving with brake issues is dangerous and can lead to reduced braking performance or even failure.

 - Action: Check the brake fluid level and refill if necessary.
 If the light remains on, seek professional assistance immediately.